-Our upcoming Pro-Series webinar, “Using Excel for Residential Market Analysis,” uses a case study approach to walk appraisers through the process of analyzing a residential real estate market by employing basic and advanced Excel tools.
+Our upcoming Pro-Series webinar on June 16, 2021, “Using Excel for Residential Market Analysis,” uses a case study approach to walk appraisers through the process of analyzing a residential real estate market by employing basic and advanced Excel tools.
 Upon completion of the webinar, you will be able to:

 - Use the features of the Excel software to manage a large amount of data

 - Refine data into a format for analysis

 - Analyze the effect on the subject property

 - Narrow down General Market Data to Specific Data and find the universe of potentially comparable offerings and sales

 Get up to speed on hot topics in the appraisal industry with our Pro-Series webinars.
 View the schedule.

 Microsoft Power BI is another powerful tool to help you discover insights hidden in your data and create better visualizations—including maps.
 This video explains what it is and how to get started:

 Built directly into TOTAL, Titan Analytics by a la mode gives appraisers new tools to work faster, smarter, and create reports with better communication and more credibility.
 This video explains how it works: